DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_Quality_of_Service.md

 ---

 - LLQ (LOW LATENCY QUEUING)
-    - Designates ONE (or more) QUEUES as *strict priority queues*
+    - Designates one (or more) QUEUES as *strict priority queues*
-    - This means that if there is TRAFFIC in the QUEUE, the SCHEDULER will ALWAYS take the next PACKET from that QUEUE until it is EMPTY
+    - This means that if there is traffic in the QUEUE, the SCHEDULER will ALWAYS take the next PACKET from that QUEUE until it is empty
     - This is VERY EFFECTIVE for reducing the DELAY and JITTER of voice/video traffic
-    - HOWEVER, LLQ has a DOWNSIDE of potentially starving other QUEUES if there is always TRAFFIC in the DESIGNATED *STRICT PRIORITY QUEUE*
+    - HOWEVER, LLQ has a DOWNSIDE of potentially starving other QUEUES if there is always traffic in the DESIGNATED *STRICT PRIORITY QUEUE*
-        - POLICING can control the AMOUNT of TRAFFIC allowed in the *STRICT PRIORITY QUEUE* so that it can’t take all of the link’s BANDWIDTH
+        - POLICING can control the AMOUNT of traffic allowed in the *STRICT PRIORITY QUEUE* so that it can’t take all of the link’s bandwidth

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2b544243-3a2e-4721-bf1f-4636ec4085a7)